SereMark/Backpropagation-Implementation-Practice/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-Feel free to use it for educational purposes.
+See the [LICENSE](./LICENSE) file for details.

 ---